Shield G-Man Club: Who introduced you to comics?

 SGMC: What with the Mighty Crusaders Network, First Comic News, Agent Shield, the Shield G-Man Club, the MLJ Companion, you’ve done a lot of fandom-based work.
 Do you have any recommendations for other fans?

 Rik: If you do all of this stuff for yourself, other people will join you and support you.
-The Mighty Crusaders Network started as a geocities website for Lancelot Strong.
-Bradley Cobb gave me his site MightyMLJ and Scott Martin gave me his site the Crusaders Chronicles and the Mighty Crusaders Message Board.
+The Mighty Crusaders Network started as a Geocities website for Lancelot Strong.
+Brad gave me his site MightyMLJ and Scott Martin gave me his site the Crusaders Chronicles and the Mighty Crusaders Message Board.
 I combined all of them to make a network of all three sites and that was the Mighty Crusaders Network.

 First Comics News was my business plan to take over Steve Conley’s Pulse.
 I was offered the job but not the pay structure I wanted, so I converted my Yahoo, Super Hero News into First Comics News using my Pulse business plan, it’s exactly the site I had hoped for and it only survives because other people join in to support indie comics.